-From 2017, UKNA is expanding its orientation to include urban development in Southeast Asia in the framework of the SEANNET program (2017-2020).
-This new four-year initiative is about research, teaching and dissemination of knowledge on Asia through the prism of the city and urban communities.
-SEANNET is funded by the Henry Luce Foundation (New York, USA).
+From 2017, UKNA has expanded its orientation to include urban development in Southeast Asia in the framework of the Southeast Asia Neighborhoods Network (SEANNET) programme.
+This four-year initiative (2017-2020) is about research, teaching and dissemination of knowledge on Asia through the prism of the neigbourhood.
+It is funded by the Henry Luce Foundation in New York, USA.

-The six selected cities are: Mawlamyine in Myanmar; Chiang Mai and Bangkok in Thailand; Manila in the Philippines; Ho Chi Minh City in Vietnam; Surabaya in Indonesia.
+The six selected cities are: Mandalay (Myanmar), Chiang Mai (Thailand), Bangkok (Thailand), Manila (Philippines), Ho Chi Minh City (Vietnam), Surabaya (Indonesia)